Open Data Hub logo

 Procedure

-1. Get the inference endpoints for the deployed model, as described in Viewing a deployed model.
+2. Get the inference endpoints for the deployed model, as described in Accessing the inference endpoint for a deployed model.

 Verification